kcarriedo/zoom-service/README.md

 What we are doing is sending a REST API call through the Zoom developer REST API service to fetch our API ID and token values as if we are an API user.
 Using this data, we can authorize ourselves in our app as an API user.

-Finally, in your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateAPI()` in your `didFInishLaunchingWithOptions` function and you should be set.

-**Zoom User Authentication (Optional)**
+**Zoom Member Authentication (Optional)**

-To authenticate the user as a Zoom member user, you are required to implement your own view flow to retrieve the user's username and password values.
+To authenticate the user as a Zoom member, you are required to implement your own view flow to retrieve the user's username and password values.
 After you have received them, call the `ZoomService.sharedInstance.login(email: String, password: String)` function in your code to authenticate the user.

 ## Starting / Joining calls

 **These 2 features are available to both authentication types.** Please note that API authenticated users can only utilize these 2 core functions in the MobileRTC Stack.
-This means that scheduling calls ahead of time is **IMPOSSIBLE** for an API user without using a separate REST API call which is outside the scope of MobileRTC.
+This means that scheduling calls ahead of time is **IMPOSSIBLE** for an API user without using a separate Zoom REST API call which is outside the scope of MobileRTC.
 So to clarify, API authenticated users can only start a call (immediately) or join a call.

 To join a call, simply execute `ZoomService.sharedInstance.joinMeeting(number: String = ZoomAPI.defaultName, password: String = "")` in your code.
 Neither parameter is required.
-The MobileRTC framework will kick in and present a view on top of your app which will launch the call.
+The MobileRTC framework will then take over and present a view on top of your app which will launch the call.

 Likewise, to start a call, simply execute `ZoomService.sharedInstance.startMeeting(name: String = ZoomAPI.defaultName, number: Int = -1, password: String = "")` in your code.
 If you specify a meeting number, ZoomService will attempt to create a call for the number specified, and will return an error if someone is already using the meeting number.
 None of the parameters are required.

 ## Meeting Scheduling / User Account Management

-**These features are exclusive to users who have signed in to their own Zoom accounts in your app.**
+**The following list of functions are exclusive to users who have signed in to their own Zoom accounts in your app.
+Zoom's SDK does not allow API users to schedule, edit, or delete meetings.
+To accomplish this, refer to Zoom's REST API usage.**

 `func scheduleMeeting(topic: String, startTime: Date, timeZone: TimeZone = NSTimeZone.local, durationInMinutes: TimeInterval)` - schedules a meeting ahead of time.